-Yet through this excited little boy, God invited me to focus less on the frustration of my earthbounded-ness and more on how great it was going to be to be up in the clouds!
+Yet through this excited little boy, I felt invited to focus less on the frustration of my earthbounded-ness and more on how great it was going to be to be up in the clouds!

 I was on the right track.
 (And, with practice, I was able to coach naturally even under the time constraint of our final test and graduate on time!)